grdl/pronestheus/README.md

 A Prometheus exporter for the [Nest Learning Thermostat](https://nest.com/).

-Exposes metrics about your thermostats weather in your current location.
+Exposes metrics about your thermostats and weather in your current location.

 ![dashboard](docs/dashboard.png)